Bartvds/grunt-es6now/README.md

 Options are passed directly to [es6now](https://github.com/zenparsing/es6now) so check there for more details.

 Make sure to specify a directory as the destination.

-Files keep their original basename unless you use grunt's rename features.
+Files keep their original basename unless you use Grunt's rename features.

 ```js
 grunt.initConfig({